Advanced PhD Program - Conditions of Award

 Why is the application by invitation only?

 This is in line with current Monash University processes for admission to the PhD and scholarships.
-You will first need to submit an Expression of Interest by 30th September 2016 which will be reviewed for suitability and you may then be issued with an ‘Invitation to Apply’ to submit a formal application for candidature and scholarship before the 31 October 2016 .
+You will first need to submit an Expression of Interest for Round 1 by 30 April or 31 July for Round 2, which will be reviewed for suitability and you may then be issued with an ‘Invitation to Apply’ to submit a formal application for candidature and scholarship before 31 May (Round 1) or 31 August (Round 2).
 You cannot apply without an Invitation to Apply.
 It may take up to four weeks to obtain an invitation so you should initiate this process as soon as possible.